-- Grade 12 or equivalent (completing all the prerequisites below is considered by NIC BSN program as Grade 12 equivalent) - C+ in Biology 12 or NIC BIO 060, or equivalent. - C+ in Chemistry 11 or NIC CHE 051, or equivalent. - C+ in Provincial English 12, NIC ENG 060, ENG 098, ESL 090 or an English assessment test. - C+ in Principles of Math 11, Applications of Math 12, NIC MAT 053 or a Math assessment test.
-For students graduating from high school in spring 2013 the math requirement will be a C+ in Pre Calculus 11; Foundations of Math 12 or NIC MAT 053 or a math assessment test.
+- 1. Grade 12 or equivalent (completing all the prerequisites below is considered by NIC BSN program as Grade 12 equivalent) - 2.
+C+ in Biology 12 or NIC BIO 060, or equivalent\. - 3.
+C+ in Chemistry 11 or NIC CHE 051, or equivalent\. - 4.
+C+ in Provincial English 12, NIC ENG 060, ENG 098, ESL 090 or an English assessment. - C+ in Principles of Math 11, Applications of Math 12, NIC MAT 053 or a Math assessment.
+For students graduating from high school in spring 2013 the math requirement will be a C+ in Pre Calculus 11; Foundations of Math 12 or NIC MAT 053 or a Math assessment.

-Biology 12 and Chemistry 11 are prerequisites for BIO 160, a required course in the Nursing program.
+\Biology 12 and Chemistry 11 are prerequisites for BIO 160, a required course in the Nursing program.
 BIO 160 is taught by the NIC Science Department which requires that both the Biology 12 and Chemistry 11 courses be current within the last 10 years.

-Currently LPN's who want to access a BSN degree enter under Option A into Year One of the program and then may engage in Prior Learning Assessment for certain courses in the program.
+Currently LPN's who want to pursue a BSN degree enter under Option A into year one of the program and then may engage in Prior Learning Assessment for certain courses in the program.
 This is done on a case by case basis.
 Contact the BSN Program Academic Advisor for further information about this option.
 Prospective students who are LPN's must meet the following academic prerequisites:

-- Transcripts from LPN program and other educational institution attended. - Current registration or eligibility for registration as a LPN in British Columbia.
-Note: Students must have a valid license with the CLPNBC at the time of program commencement. - C+ in Chemistry 11, or NIC CHE 051, or equivalent. - C+ in Provincial English 12, NIC ENG 060, ENG 098, ESL 090 or an English assessment test. - C+ in Principles of Math 11, Applications of Math 12, NIC MAT 053 or a Math assessment test. - The prerequisite of Biology 12 is waived for LPNs.
+- 1. Transcripts from LPN program and other educational institution attended. - 2.
+Current registration or eligibility for registration as a LPN in British Columbia.

+Note: Students must have a valid license with the CLPNBC at the time of program commencement.

+- 3. C+ in Chemistry 11, or NIC CHE 051, or equivalent\. - 4.
+C+ in Provincial English 12, NIC ENG 060, ENG 098, ESL 090 or an English assessment. - 5.
+C+ in Principles of Math 11, Applications of Math 12, NIC MAT 053 or a Math assessment. - 6.
+The prerequisite of Biology 12 is waived for LPNs.

-Biology 12 and Chemistry 11 are prerequisites for BIO 160, a required course in the Nursing program.
+\Biology 12 and Chemistry 11 are prerequisites for BIO 160, a required course in the Nursing program.
 BIO 160 is taught by the NIC Science Department which requires that both the Biology 12 and Chemistry 11 courses be current within the last 10 years.
-Bachelor of Science in Nursing Degree | HEALTH & COMMUNITY CARE